 The initial capacity of the new facility is 32 MGD based on annual average daily flow.
 Provisions will be made for an ultimate capacity of 48 MGD.

-CH2M HILL (now Jacobs) delivered a treatment process using DAF clarification and 5-stage Bardenpho, enhanced with step-feed capabilities.
+Jacobs delivered a treatment process using DAF clarification and 5-stage Bardenpho, enhanced with step-feed capabilities.
 This process is then followed by deep tank secondary clarification.
 Our odor control solution consists of two separate systems, a centralized odor control biofilter system, and a dual bed carbon absorption system.
 This solution treats odors to an expected level of 5 D/T and offers low lifecycle cost and exceptional performance.

 The site layout allows room for expansion for improvements to support future growth of Pima County, Arizona, and the corresponding increase in customers served by the county’s wastewater system.
 The County has chosen to use a design-build-operate (DBO) project delivery approach to secure substantial benefits for its customers.
 These benefits include: